 It is not uncommon for a divorced couple to reconsider their decision and reconcile.
-In these cases, a couple may opt for living together after divorce.
-Questions often arise regarding whether there are any legal effects for a divorced couple to live together post-divorce.
+In some cases, a couple may opt for living together after divorce.
+These couples, who are divorced but living together, mutually share the responsibility of parenting their kids outside their marriage.
+Questions often arise regarding whether there are any legal effects of cohabitation after divorce if the couples plan on living together after divorce.

-Firstly, it is important to state that it is not uncommon for divorced couples to decide to live together after divorce for a number of reasons including minimizing disruption to the lives of the couple’s children or financial conditions that may prohibit a couple from moving out on their own.
+Firstly, it is important to state that it is not uncommon for divorced couples to decide to start staying together after divorce for a number of reasons, including minimizing disruption to the lives of the couple’s children or financial conditions that may prohibit a couple from moving out on their own.
 In these cases, a couple may choose to continue to share expenses, and if they have children together, split child-rearing duties.

 The legal effect of living together after divorce